Fixing Stability Issue In The Blog Server

 Analysing the results

 Ok, now you’ve proved to yourself that your system has holes that need to be plugged.
 How to get over this uneasy feeling of constant doom looming over your system?
-The first thing is listing out all the CVE IDs and checking their status & severity to get a bit more stressed.
+The first thing to do is listing out all the CVE IDs and checking their status & severity to become even more stressed.
 Or relaxed, depends a bit on how well your system is maintained.

 Now that we’ve gone through some background information, we can investigate the results of the CVE check.
 The aforementioned <build-folder>/tmp/deploy/cve contains two summary files: cve-summary and cve-summary.json.
-These contain all the detected issues, both patched and unpatched, and the format of the files isn’t all that intuitive for getting an actual summary, so I wrote a simple Python-tool for summarising the results.
+These contain all the detected issues, both patched and unpatched.
+The format of the files isn’t all that intuitive for getting an actual summary, so I wrote a Python tool for summarising the results.
 The design is very human:

 # Replace the file path with your path